French colonial empire: Civilizing Mission

-Elsewhere, in the largest and most populous colonies, a strict separation between "sujets français" (all the natives) and "citoyens français" (all males of European extraction) with different rights and duties was maintained until 1946.
+Elsewhere, in the largest and most populous colonies, a strict separation between "sujets français" ("french subjects", natives) and "citoyens français" ("french citizens", people of European extraction) with different rights and duties was maintained until 1946.
 As was pointed out in a 1927 treatise on French colonial law, the granting of French citizenship to natives "was not a right, but rather a privilege".
 Two 1912 decrees dealing with French West Africa and French Equatorial Africa enumerated the conditions that a native had to meet in order to be granted French citizenship (they included speaking and writing French, earning a decent living and displaying good moral standards).
-From 1830 to 1946, only between 3,000 and 6,000 native Algerians were granted French citizenship.
+From 1830 to 1946, only between 3,000 and 6,000 Muslim native Algerians were granted French citizenship.
 In French West Africa, outside of the Four Communes, there were 2,500 "citoyens indigènes" out of a total population of 15 million.

 French conservatives had been denouncing the assimilationist policies as products of a dangerous liberal fantasy.
 In the Protectorate of Morocco, the French administration attempted to use urban planning and colonial education to prevent cultural mixing and to uphold the traditional society upon which the French depended for collaboration, with mixed results.
 After World War II, the segregationist approach modeled in Morocco had been discredited by its connections to Vichyism, and assimilationism enjoyed a brief renaissance.